rdytech/react-filterbar/docs/API-V1.md

 ## Saved Search API

-The saved search endpoint must be able to handle two actions, GET and POST.
-The GET action retrieves a list of saved searches, the POST action saves the current search (index and create essentially).
+The saved search endpoint must be able to handle three actions, GET and POST and DELETE.
+The GET action retrieves a list of saved searches, the POST action saves the current search (index and create essentially), the DELETE action delete one saved search.

 ### GET